Daniel Green (businessman): Business career

 Green opened the first Brand Centre in Enfield, North London, now Matalan.
 The departmental store offered designer clothing for men, women and children sold at a discount.
 The Enfield store was the first in Britain to have a "Men's Creche" where men could sit, read magazines and watch football.
 Further stores were opened in Uxbridge and Manchester before the brand being sold to Moss Bros in 1999 for an estimated £2 million.

 In 2001 he founded You Me TV, a retail business which advised on TV, Phone and internet packages.
-This was acquired by Sky in 2006 and Daniel became CEO of Sky Retail.
+This was acquired by Sky in 2006 and Green became CEO of Sky Retail.

 In 2010, Green started HomeSun to profit from a new Government scheme to provide solar power to homes.
 The Government feed-in tariff scheme was brought in by Ed Miliband, who was in charge of DECC at the time; HomeSun installed household solar power systems, some at no immediate cost to the householder, in return for collecting the resulting feed-in tariffs.
 HomeSun became the largest residential renewable business in Europe, making over 7,000 home installations (equivalent to 30 MW); it was subsequently purchased by Aviva Investors in 2012 for £100 million.

 Post 2012, Green has invested in a number of businesses including FlowGem, which he founded in 2015; it manufactured an IoT water leak detector and was sold to Centrica plc in excess of £13 million in 2016.

 In 2018, Green became the CEO of NeoCam.

 Green negotiated a loyalty card partnership between InterFlora and Boots.